Shoresh613/image-file-namer/README.md

 `python -m spacy download en_core_web_sm`

 ### Still to do
 Improved understanding of the images would be nice.
-Also a better keyword extraction.
-As seen in the example, 'Hunter' is turned into 'Hun', also nypost would be nice to have included.
+But that would mean training a model.

 ### Extra related scripts developed in the process